 When most people think of Jakarta they think of traffic, noise, pollution, congestion.
 And for the most part they’re right.
 Jakarta is noisy, and polluted, and crowded.
 And the traffic is horrendous.

 Bishkek began life as a caravanserai, a rest stop for those plying the Silk Road through the perilous Tian Shan mountain range.

-Middle East capital cities
+Middle Eastern capital cities

 I was looking forward to some top quality muscat grapes – the big red ones – when I arrived in Muscat, Oman.
 I wasn’t expecting wine, or moscato, I was perfectly aware that Oman upholds the traditional Islamic value of abstinence from alcohol, but I was still looking forward to eating the grapes.